opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-If the Security plugin is disabled, the SPI implementation safely becomes a no-op and treats the request as allowed, so your plugin does not have to special-case that.
+If the Security plugin is disabled, the SPI implementation safely becomes a no-op and treats the request as allowed, so your plugin does not have to special-case it.

 #### getAccessibleResourceIds: Cross-index flows